 The Land of Lincoln is one of the riskiest states for both hail damage and tornadoes, which often occur from the same storm.
 Water damage from both summer and winter storms may also be common.
 And in larger metropolitan areas like Chicago, burglary and vandalism may be higher risks.

-Homeowners in the Hoosier State should be ready for hail damage, as Indiana is one of the 10 most likely states for hail claims.
+Homeowners in the Hoosier State should be ready for hail damage, as Indiana ranked third for the most properties affected by hail, as reported by Verisk’s 2021 hail risk report.
 The state also experiences relatively frequent water damage from summer storms, heavy snows and water backup.

-The Western part of Iowa is in “Tornado Alley,” an area of the United States especially prone to tornadoes, so wind damage is fairly common.
+The Western part of Iowa is in what was historically known as “Tornado Alley,” an area of the United States especially prone to tornadoes, so wind damage is fairly common.
 Water damage from strong summer storms can also occur.
 Additionally, much of Iowa has a high risk of flooding.

 Kentucky experiences strong summer storms that can cause damage from wind, hail and water.
 One of the biggest risks in the state is flood damage, with a large number of counties at a higher-than-average risk level.
 The western corner of the state is also at risk for earthquakes.

-Louisiana’s coastal position puts it at risk for widespread hurricane damage.
+Louisiana’s coastal position puts it at risk for widespread hurricane and flood damage.
 Hurricane Katrina was the costliest hurricane in U.S. history and caused devastating damage to New Orleans and surrounding areas.
-Tornadoes are also common in the state, with 55 reported in 2020.
+Tornadoes are also common in the state, with 50 reported in 2021.

 Flooding is a big concern for most areas of Maryland, due to the long coastline of the Chesapeake Bay.
 Maryland also tends to be relatively rainy, which could lead to water backing up in sewers and drain lines — a common type of water damage that usually requires a home insurance endorsement.